pavankumartidke/Devcontainer/README.md

 * **They take time to set up** :

   - They do have some initial upfront time/effort cost.

-* **Pin your dependency versions** :

-  - The installation commands uses `apt-get` commands to install dependencies and docker will cache your built containers.
-  - if you rebuild your container, you could end up in a situation where you accidently install a newer version of your dependency.

 * **They can become stale** :